 Add members from your business and create your first-ever Snapchat ad campaign.
 The Ads Manager dashboard reflects your billing details.

 Note that, unlike traditional social media, you can only use Snapchat on your smartphones.
 There are ways to run them in your system with emulators’ help, but they lack usability.
-It is best to use the app on your mobiles.
+It is best to use the app on your mobile.

 2. Market Your Snapchat Business Account